 We own approximately 1,569 MW of net generating capacity in California, which represented approximately 11% of our net MW of operating projects and projects under construction as of December 31, 2000.
-Due to the acquisition and construction of projects outside of California, we expect that by December 31, 2001, this percentage will decrease to approximately 7% of our net MW of operating projects and projects under construction.
-Net income from our California assets represented approximately S-5

-33% of our net income in 2000, and we expect this percentage will also decrease to approximately 14% of our net income in 2001.
+Due to the acquisition and construction of projects outside of California, we expect that by December 31, 2001 this percentage will decrease to approximately 7% of our net MW of operating projects and projects under construction.
+Net income from our California assets represented approximately 33% of our net income in 2000.
+Due both to the acquisition and construction of projects outside of California and to an expected decrease in earnings from our California assets, we expect this percentage will decrease to approximately 14% of our net income in 2001.

-Crockett and Mt.
+Our California generation assets consist primarily of our interests in the Crockett and Mt.
 Poso facilities and a 50% interest in West Coast Power LLC, formed in 1999 with Dynegy Inc. Through the California Power Exchange ("PX") and the California Independent System Operator ("ISO"), the West Coast Power facilities sell power to Pacific Gas and Electric Company ("PG&E"), Southern California Edison Company ("SCE"), and San Diego Gas and Electric Company ("SDG&E"), the three major California investor-owned utilities.
 Crockett, Mt.
 Poso and certain of our other California facilities also sell directly to PG&E, SCE and SDG&E. The liquidity crisis faced by both PG&E and SCE, as a result of tight electricity supplies, rising wholesale electric prices and caps on the rates that PG&E and SCE may charge their retail customers, has caused both PG&E and SCE to partially suspend payments to the California PX and the California ISO.
-Since mid-January, our California facilities have been selling their output primarily to purchasers other than PG&E and SCE.
+In March 2001, certain affiliates of West Coast Power entered into a four-year contract with the California Department of Water Resources ("CDWR") pursuant to which the affiliates have agreed to sell up to 1,000 MW to CDWR for the remainder of 2001 and up to 2,300 MW from January 1, 2002 through December 31, 2004.

-Our share of the total amounts owed to our California affiliates by the California PX, the California ISO, and the three major California utilities totaled approximately \$217 million as of mid-January.
-This total amount consists of our share of (a) accounts receivables and (b) amounts that are currently treated as "contingent revenues" and are not recorded as accounts receivable in the financial statements of our California affiliates.
+Our share of the total amounts owed to our California affiliates by the California PX, the California ISO, and the three major California utilities totaled approximately \$303 million as of February 28, 2001, based upon unaudited financial information provided to us by such affiliates.
+This total amount consists of our share of (a) accounts receivable, which constituted a majority of such total amount, and (b) amounts that are currently treated as "disputed revenues" and are not recorded as accounts receivable in the financial statements of our California affiliates.
+As of December 31, 2000, our share of the total amounts owed to our California affiliates by the California PX, the California ISO, and the major California utilities totaled approximately \$122 million, consisting of approximately \$105 million of accounts receivable and \$17 million of disputed revenues, based upon audited financial information provided to us by such affiliates.
 We believe at this time that the amounts that have been recorded as accounts receivable will ultimately be collected in full; however, if some form of financial relief or support is not provided to PG&E and SCE, the collectibility of these receivables will become more questionable in terms of both timing and amount.
-With respect to contingent revenues, these amounts relate to disputes arising in the ordinary course of business and to disputes that have arisen as a result of the California ISO imposing various revenue caps on the wholesale price of electricity.
-None of these contingent revenues will be recorded until after the particular issue that caused them to be excluded from the financial statements is resolved.
+With respect to disputed revenues, these amounts relate to billing disputes arising in the ordinary course of business and to disputes that have arisen as a result of the California ISO imposing various revenue caps on the wholesale price of electricity.
+None of these disputed revenues will be recorded until after the particular issue that caused them to be excluded from the financial statements is resolved.